bgordeev/int8-systolic-matmul-fpga/docs/design_choices.md

 (`scripts/verify_results.py`) then re-checks the simulator's output file against the model.
-Independence of the checker from the design being checked is what makes the verification meaningful, and it is why the report calls the flow "layered" rather than "self-checking."
+Independence of the checker from the design being checked is what makes the verification meaningful, and it is why the accompanying paper calls the flow "layered" rather than merely "self-checking."

 ## Single hardware demonstration case